jmcanterafonseca-iota/stardust-examples/alias-transactions/02-prepare-the-dev-env.md

 ---
-description: "Prepare a development environment to run the value transactions in iota.js tutorial."
+description: "Prepare a development environment to run the alias transactions in iota.js tutorial."
 image: /img/client_banner.png
 keywords: